LebJe/TOMLKit/README.md

 ## Usage

-Once you have installed TOMLKit, you will usually start with a `TOMLTable`, or by decoding a TOML document into a Swift structure.
+Once you have installed TOMLKit, you will usually create a `TOMLTable`, or decode a TOML document into a Swift structure.

 ### Creating TOML Values